 - A questionnaire on the restaurant website, social media or in person at the restaurant.
 This allows you to acquire information about target transitions, age, preferences and other important data about customers.
-Many POS systems for restaurants have built-in customer loyalty programs so you can motivate existing customers with discount- and bonus-based programs, offering them a special guest card if they answer the questions.
+Sometimes a POS system for restaurants may have built-in features for restaurant loyalty programs so you can motivate existing customers with discount- and bonus-based programs, offering them a special guest card if they answer the questions.

 - Polls on third-party websites, groups, and forums.

 The number of new restaurants usually grows faster than customer demand, so there is always a need to extend the existing audience and reach a couple of new sectors.
 In addition, the target audience of the restaurant business is gradually changing.
 That is why the task of finding new customers always takes first place, especially during periods of economic crisis and unstable situations on the market.
 One of the tools that restaurant owners use for defining a target customer is the 5W method.
 Let see what this is and how it is applied.

 The 5W method of customer segmentation is one of the most popular approaches.
 According to this principle, you need to answer five questions about your potential audience:

 - Why?
 (Why should people come to your restaurant?)